Dozens of soldiers, fighters killed in Baloch separatist attack in Pakistan

 On Tuesday, in a separate incident, attackers in an explosive-laden vehicle were thwarted in their attempt to overrun a Pakistani security post near the border with Afghanistan.

-At least six people were killed earlier this month in an attack claimed by the Balochistan Liberation Army (BLA), one of the main separatist groups.
-In November, the BLA also claimed responsibility for coordinated attacks that killed at least 39 people, one of the highest tolls in the region.
+In January, at least six people were killed in an attack also claimed by the BLA, one of the main separatist groups in the region.
+In November, the BLA also said it carried out coordinated attacks that killed at least 39 people, one of the highest tolls in the region.

 In August, at least 73 people were killed in Balochistan when separatist fighters attacked police stations, railway lines and highways, and security forces launched retaliatory operations.